Sow, Grow and Share is RYA's latest project

 Sow, Grow and Share was a project launched in 2021 whereby Rotary York Ainsty, then in partnership with Edible York, provided growing kits to produce fresh food for first-time gardners.

-Following the positive response to the 2021 initiative, Rotary York Ainsty (RYA) hopes that the 2022 event will continue to enthuse the community to grow vegetables in resident's own gardens.
+Following the positive response to the 2021 initiative, Rotary York Ainsty (RYA) hoped that the 2022 event would continue to enthuse the community to grow vegetables in resident's own gardens.
 Alternatively, they could club together with neighbours to cultivate a communal garden.
-Spirits will be uplifted by enjoying friendship working in the open air.
+Spirits were uplifted by enjoying friendship working in the open air.

 Rotary York Ainsty Rotarians Stewart Gilbert and Dick Powell with Audrey Miller of Edible York at the New Easwick Fold Hall event on Saturday, May 21, 2022.
 Text and image source - Stewart Gilbert